 In addition, two-dimensional barcodes are more durable.
 One-dimensional barcodes can be rendered unreadable by merely inserting an additional bar at the beginning or end of the code.
 By contrast, two-dimensional barcodes are highly secure and can be read even when subjected to abuse.
 The symbols are usually still readable even after being torn, punctured, or marked over.

 Usingfor patient forms

 Here’s how 2D barcoding works in a hospital setting for patient records.

 With Ultraforms, a 2D barcode generation engine specifically designed to work with fillable forms, your forms are set up to generate that contain whatever information you want to capture.

 That means that, after patients fill in data in the form and submit it, the digital form automatically generates a 2D barcode that can contain everything from the medical office location to the patient’s complete health background, including allergies, healthcare provider, date of last doctor visit, etc.

 Then, all you do is scan the barcode to transfer the data into yoursystem or electronic medical records software.

 2D barcoding makes data processing of forms less expensive, more accurate and more efficient by reducing storage needs for paper files.
 It eliminates manual data entry and the OCR errors that come with the manual process.
 Plus, it free up time for everyone from doctors to admins.

-If you’re interested in learning more about the benefits of embedding 2D barcodes in forms with read this next.for healthcare,
+If you’re interested in learning more about the benefits of embedding read this next.in forms with for healthcare,